Licence-to-Fab/licence-to-fab.github.io/pages/partners.md

 - Social media post/blog post/or similar.

 __Donations__ recieve a tax-deductible reciept along with a thank-you letter, and their name on the donors section of this page of our website.

+## Open Source Policy Disclaimer

+Please note that any, and all of our work is open-source and we offer support to all individuals, and organizations seeking to use our research in their work, regardless of partnership status, provided we deem the work to be ethically appropriate. **We will not provide more or less support to any individual or organization based on donation value or partnership status.**

+Please see our [open source policy](../terms-and-conditions) for details.

 ## Reach out to us!
 We want to work with you!